 Etna with kids is not only possible but pure delight to spend the night on an active volcano – Europe the largest to be more precise.

 For kids and adults equally there are bikes to explore amazing nature trails; there’s egg collecting; hectars of amazing gardens and vineyards; horse and donkey riding; cooking and astronomy classes – to mention just a few.

 Relais Monaci delle Terre Nere’s swimming pool is inviting and descending slope wise – the perfect place to glaze at the Mediterranean glimmering in the sun, sip aperols, dip in, meditate by or simply hang out with the kids and relax.

-We stayed in a beautiful suite – Vivace – overlooking the sea.
-With a huge ceiling and a fireplace, separate living area with sofa bed, Suite Vivace is roomy and chic.
-About 150m away from the country estate villa, charming green path lavenders and trees leading to it – a fairy tale volcano house on magic lands according to our 4.5 years old.
+We stayed in a beautiful suite of this stunning luxury hotel Etna Sicily: Vivace overlooks the sea, has a huge ceiling and a fireplace, separate living area with sofa bed.
+Roomy and chic, about 150m away from the country estate villa, charming green path lavenders and trees leading to it – a fairy tale volcano house on magic lands according to our 4.5 years old.

 Table, chairs and sunchairs just outside the Suite are handy for stargazing and late night talks should one manage to escape the charm of the Bar Convivium.

 The food at Locanda Nerello (Monaci delle Terre Nere restaurant) is slow cooked and exquisite.
 The parmigiana I ordered was innovative perfection: crisp aubergine and slightly smoked mozzarella; the risotto was creamy, al dente and soaked in Etna spumante.
 R was ecstatic about his chocolate cake served with lavender – his absolute favourite!

 Breakfast was equally beautiful – all organic, locally produced and tasting superb –

 served in the beautiful terraces overlooking Relais Monaci delle Terre Nere gorgeous estate pink pastels villa.